masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 const m = (param1, param2) => { return param1 + param2 };

-// If Arrow function has single statement and return a value, it can be written as belows const m = (param1, param2) => param1 + param2;
+// if Arrow function has single statement and return a value, it can be written as belows const m = (param1, param2) => param1 + param2;

 NOTE: Omitted curly brackets '{}' and 'return' keyword

-// If Arrow function has single parameter and single statement, it can be written as belows const m = param1 => 'something' + param1;
+// if Arrow function has single parameter and single statement, it can be written as belows const m = param1 => 'something' + param1;

 NOTE: Omitted curly brackets '{}', 'return' keyword and parenthesis '()'

-// If Arrow function use 'return' keyword, must use curly brackets '{}' Either a single statement: const m = param1 => { return 'something' + param1 };
+// if Arrow function use 'return' keyword, must use curly brackets '{}' Either a single statement: const m = param1 => { return 'something' + param1 };